hyperledger/fabric/docs/source/cc_service.md

 code.tar.gz
 ```

-The chaincode package should be used to provide two pieces of information to the external builder and launcher process
+The chaincode package should be used to provide two pieces of information to the external builder and launcher process:
 * identify if the chaincode is an external service.
-The `bin/detect` section describes an approach using the `metadata.json` file
+The `bin/detect` section describes an approach using the `metadata.json` file.
 * provide chaincode endpoint information in a `connection.json` file placed in the release directory.

 There is plenty of flexibility to gathering the above information.
 The sample scripts in the [External builder and launcher sample scripts](#external-builder-and-launcher-sample-scripts) illustrate a simple approach to providing the information.